noblecloud/LevityDash/docs/dashboard.md

 The values provided to min/max are currently assumed to be of the same unit displayed.
 In this case the values are assumed to be 'in/hr' (inches per hour).
 > [!WARNING]
-> Min/Max does not currently limit the actual rendering of the plot so any values outside of that range will be drawn outside of the figure.
+> Min/Max does not currently limit the actual rendering of the plot so any values outside that range will be drawn outside the figure.

 ### Graph Items